DieracDelta/DieracDelta.github.io/posts/2021-09-24-neovim-nix.md

 }
 ```

-This can be thought of as a "pure" function from math.
-We input a set of pinned source code, and then `nix` builds some set of output build artifacts that are always the same for the same set of inputs.
-For the inputs, I've added neovim nightly (which has its own nix flake!), some vim plugins that I want to run on master, my home-brewn "nix to lua" translator/helper functions, and `rnix-lsp`--a language server for nix written in Rust.
+This can be thought of as a "pure" function in a similar sense to other functional languages like Haskell.
+We input a set of pinned source code, and then the `nix` compiler builds some set of output build artifacts.
+The *key* subtlety is that these outputs are *always* the same for the same set of inputs (this is a lie, but a useful one for abstraction purposes).
+For the inputs, I've added neovim nightly (which has its own nix flake!), some vim plugins that I want to run on master, my home-brewn "nix to lua" translator/helper functions, and `rnix-lsp`--a language server for Nix written in Rust.

 Now, let's consider the outputs.
-The outputs are a function of the inputs: `inputs` refers to the entire attribute set, and the `{neovim, ...}` will destructure that attribute set one level.
+The outputs are a function of the inputs: `inputs` refers to the entire attribute set (analagous to JSON), and the `{neovim, ...}` will destructure that attribute set one level.
 For example `neovim` binds to `inputs.neovim`.

 Now I declare some variables:
 ```nix